An open suitcase on a sandy beach, containing the Statue of Liberty, the U.S. Capitol, and an American flag, symbolizing travel to the United States.

 7. Travel and exploration

-How much does moving to the USA cost?
+How much does it cost to move from Canada to the US

 Moving from Canada to the USA can involve various costs, including visa fees (if applicable), international money transfer fees, flights, and accommodation.
 In addition, the cost of living in the United States varies from state to state and includes food, transportation, entertainment, and insurance.